-To assist with monitoring at these locations, UAPD required mobile video surveillance solution that required little-to-no infrastructure for installation and video transmission.
+UAPD required a mobile video surveillance solution that required little-to-no infrastructure for installation and video transmission to assist with monitoring at these locations.

-To meet their requirements, WCCTV supplied UAPD with a number of it's WCCTV 4G HD Mini Dome Pole Camera solutions.
-UAPD are able to deploy these cameras at multiple locations across the site ensuring a safe and enjoyable event for all.
+WCCTV supplied UAPD with a number of its WCCTV 4G IR Mini Dome Pole Camera solutions to meet their requirements.
+UAPD can deploy these cameras at multiple locations across the site, ensuring a safe and enjoyable event for all.

 As an all-in-one video surveillance solution, it combines an infrared PTZ camera, 4TB's of onboard recording capacity, and wireless transmission technology into a portable, lightweight unit.

-The units are easy to install and maintain, and can easily be moved to a new location to target crime hotspots or if your surveillance requirements change.
+The units are easy to install and maintain and can easily be moved to a new location to target crime hotspots or if surveillance requirements change.

-UAPD was able to identify suitable locations for multiple WCCTV 4G HD Mini Dome cameras for the duration of the event.
+UAPD was able to identify suitable locations for multiple WCCTV 4G IR Mini Dome cameras for the event's duration.
 The cameras can be relocated at short notice to any "hot spot" based on event intelligence.

-After the event conclusion, the cameras were redeployed at Donald W. Reynolds Razorback Stadium ready for their next home game.
+After the event concluded, the cameras were redeployed at Donald W. Reynolds Razorback Stadium, ready for their next home game.

 "The footage provided proved to be of an extremely high standard, making it easier to monitor the large crowds who attend the rally.
 Another huge benefit for us was the ability to allow other agencies to have access to the cameras when required."